lemonadejs/modal/docs/colorpicker.md

 ### Input Configuration

-This feature allows you to personalize the element that will toggle the Colorpicker
+This feature allows you to have more control to personalize the element that will toggle the Colorpicker

 ```html
 <Colorpicker>